 Outside of that specific time, every other time I've done this in either Tokyo or Osaka it was really easy and super cool.
 The real estate agents were helpful (if your real estate agent isn't aggressively finding places for you and calling them, go across the street to another one).
 Every apartment was super cool about having me move in except for one oddball that wanted me to be double-insured because I wasn't Japanese.
 I laughed and said no. In general, they pretty much asked: "Does he speak Japanese?"
 They didn't ask about my salary or anything.
 I think a few asked how long I'd been/be in Japan, and if I had some kind of job already, but that was it.
 My Osaka one wanted to know how long my visa was good for - and threw in an air conditioner for free because they thought I was a fun person.

-Unfortunately, my next move to the countryside involved all of my candidate homes allowing me to come look, but a Japanese person would have to be my guarantor or I couldn't move in (be double insured).
+Unfortunately, my next move to the countryside involved all of my candidate homes allowing me to come to take a look, but a Japanese person would have to be my guarantor or I couldn't move in (be double insured).
 They made it very clear that it was because I was not Japanese.
-I've heard that it's very possible that the reason is because it's the countryside where there are less non-Japanese, and I'm inclined to believe that reason.
+I've heard that the reason may be that it's the countryside where there are fewer non-Japanese, and I'm inclined to believe that reason.

 You'll have people that frustrate you endlessly, and people that will leave positive lasting impressions on you for the rest of your life.

 You'll feel underpaid, you'll feel overpaid.
 You have expensive apartments in the heart of the city, and cheap ones on the edge.

 You'll make well more than the average earner in Tokyo, and have a comfortable life if you can speak Japanese or have intense skill.